Nets' Kyrie Irving to have season-ending shoulder surgery - WHIZ News

 The Nets made the announcement Thursday before playing the Philadelphia 76ers in their first game after the All-Star break.

-Coach Kenny Atkinson said earlier this week that the point guard was still having trouble with the shoulder that sidelined him for 26 games earlier this season and wouldn’t play Thursday.
+Coach Kenny Atkinson said the point guard was still having trouble with the shoulder that sidelined him for 26 games earlier this season.

-Irving said pain in the shoulder initially worsened after a game on Nov.
-4 and he played for about a week before sitting out for nearly two months.
+“Some days it was OK and other days it bothered him,” Atkinson said.
+“Obviously, it is difficult to perform under those circumstances.”

-He was limited to just 20 games after signing with the Nets in July.
+Irving averaged 27.4 points, with a 50-point game on opening night and a 54-point performance against Chicago on Jan.
+31. He played only one more game after that.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports